morganericsson/msengcs/kursplaner/en/4DV010_DataMining.md

 Required reading:

-- Leskovec, J., Rajaraman, A. och Ullman, J. D., *Mining of Massive Datasets*, Cambridge University Press, 2014.
-Antal sidor: 400 av 511.
+- Leskovec, J., Rajaraman, A., and Ullman, J. D., *Mining of Massive Datasets*, Cambridge University Press, 2014.
+Pages: 400 of 511.
 - Compendium of scientific articles.

 ## Other information